Radotornado/Post-Quantum-K-9-Mail/README.md

 The open-source email client K-9 Mail, with integrated signing with post-quantum cryptography signature schemes as part of my bachelor thesis, found [here](TODO).

 ## Supported algorithms
-All finalists from [NIST's round 4](TODO) are included in this implementation with their highest security level:
+All finalists from [NIST selected algorithms 2022](https://csrc.nist.gov/Projects/post-quantum-cryptography/selected-algorithms-2022) are included in this implementation with their highest security level:
 - Dilithium5
 - Dilithium5-AES
 - Falcon-1024